Soham-Chousalkar/Resumeyer/README.md

 - `/app/renderer`: React components and frontend code
 - `/app/services`: Shared services for document processing
 - `/app/models`: Data models and interfaces

+## Distribution

+The application can be packaged as a standalone Windows executable that can be shared with others:

+1. Before packaging, add an icon file named `icon.ico` to the `app/assets/` directory
+2. Run `npm run make-exe` to create the Windows installer
+3. The packaged application will be available in the `release` folder
+4. Share the installer with others - they can install and run Resumeyer without needing to install Node.js

+Note: End users will still need to install [Ollama](https://ollama.ai/) for the AI functionality to work.

 ## License